 Obetrol Pharmaceuticals marketed methamphetamine in the 1950s for weight loss, and it became a popular diet pill for nearly two decades.
 As problems with addiction developed, however, the federal government declared methamphetamine a controlled substance with limited medical applications.
 This move strictly limited the production and sale of the drug.

-Recreationally, methamphetamine gained popularity with users who sought its powerful stimulant, aphrodisiac and euphoric effects.
+Recreationally, methamphetamine gained popularity among users who sought its powerful stimulant, aphrodisiac, and euphoric effects.
 While users can snort, smoke and inject the drug, injecting meth is the fastest and most dangerous way to use it.

 Crystal meth is a form of methamphetamine that produces the same effects but looks like a white quartz crystal.
 Meth is sometimes referred to as crack, speed or chalk.
 Users call crystal meth ice or glass.

-Find Your Path to Freedom at 12 Keys Rehab
+Find Your Path to Freedom at Our Meth Rehab Center

 If you are tired of watching yourself or your loved one sink further into addiction, it’s time to get help.
 Call us now for a free and confidential assessment of your situation.
 Why wait any longer when you can walk the path to sobriety starting right now?

 Call 12 Keys Rehab for more information and find your path to freedom, starting today.